Core Idea

 The Critic

-The antagonist in Trickle Theory is what Lopp calls the Critic — the internal voice that evaluates a task’s magnitude before you begin.
-The Critic performs a cost-benefit analysis: it surveys the effort required, surfaces all the ways you might fail, and concludes that starting is too risky.
-The Critic isn’t irrational — it’s doing what it evolved to do, avoiding wasted energy.
-But in knowledge work, where starting is itself the hardest step, the Critic becomes a liability.
+The antagonist in Trickle Theory is the Critic — the internal voice that surveys a task’s magnitude before you begin, surfaces all the ways you might fail, and concludes that starting is too risky.
+In knowledge work, where starting is itself the hardest step, the Critic becomes a liability.

 The Critic’s paralysis is distinct from laziness.
-The person stuck is often highly motivated; they can articulate exactly why the task matters.
-The problem is the decision to begin, not the desire to finish.
+The person stuck is often highly motivated; the problem is the decision to begin, not the desire to finish.

 The Mechanism